 Temperature control for key cargo

 Air cargo is critical to our daily lives.
 It makes it possible to move timely products across the world in hours not weeks.
-Edmonton International Airport (EIA) is the closest airport in North America to major export centres across Asia and EIA’s cargo facilities are located close to major rail and highway transportation links to help get products to where they need to be, fast and safely.
+Edmonton International Airport (EIA) is the closest airport in North America to major export centres across Asia and YEG’s cargo facilities are located close to major rail and highway transportation links to help get products to where they need to be, fast and safely.

-EIA is the first airport in Canada and the most northern airport in the world to achieve community certification from the International Air Transport Association (IATA) for Center of Excellence for Independent Validators in Pharmaceutical Logistics (CEIV Pharma).
+YEG is the first airport in Canada and the most northern airport in the world to achieve community certification from the International Air Transport Association (IATA) for Center of Excellence for Independent Validators in Pharmaceutical Logistics (CEIV Pharma).
 This provides assurances that types of medical supplies and temperature controlled-products can be handled by the certified airport community knowing they will arrive or depart in good order.